relaxdiego/relaxdiego.github.com/_posts/2023-08-20-kubevirt-cas-baremetal.md

 2023-08-20 08:14:06 [✔]  EKS cluster "my-cluster" in "us-west-2" is ready
 ```

-Once the command is done, you should now be able to query the the kube API.
+Once the command is done, you should be able to query the the kube API.
 For
 example:

 {% highlight bash %}